-- A. Risks to Mother.
+Risks to Mother.
 An increase in seizure frequency may occur during pregnancy because of altered phenytoin pharmacokinetics.
 Periodic measurement of plasma phenytoin concentrations may be valuable in the management of pregnant women as a guide to appropriate adjustment of dosage (see PRECAUTIONS, Laboratory Tests).
 However, postpartum restoration of the original dosage will probably be indicated.

+Risks to the Fetus.
+Phenytoin crosses the placenta.
+If this drug is used during pregnancy, or if the patient becomes pregnant while taking the drug, the patient should be apprised of the potential harm to the fetus.
 Prenatal exposure to phenytoin may increase the risks for congenital malformations and other adverse developmental outcomes.
 Increased frequencies of major malformations (such as orofacial clefts and cardiac defects), minor anomalies (dysmorphic facial features, nail and digit hypoplasia), growth abnormalities (including microcephaly), and mental deficiency have been reported among children born to epileptic women who took phenytoin alone or in combination with other antiepileptic drugs during pregnancy.
 There have also been several reported cases of malignancies, including neuroblastoma, in children whose mothers received phenytoin during pregnancy.
 The overall incidence of malformations for children of epileptic women treated with antiepileptic drugs (phenytoin and/or others) during pregnancy is about 10%, or two- to three-fold that in the general population.
 However, the relative contributions of antiepileptic drugs and other factors associated with epilepsy to this increased risk are uncertain and in most cases it has not been possible to attribute specific developmental abnormalities to particular antiepileptic drugs.